Attendance and absence requests

 The Education (Pupil registration)(England)(Amendment) Regulations 2013 amended Regulation 7 prohibit Headteachers granting leave of absence to a pupil except where an application has been made in advance (at least four weeks before) by the parent/carer with whom the pupil normally resides and the Headteacher considers that there are exceptional circumstances relating to the application.

-If the absence is not authorised and the holiday/leave of absence is taken any way, the case will be referred to the Education Investigation Service (EIS) who may issue a Penalty Notice for £120 (or £60 if paid within 21 days) to each parent for each child take out of school.
+If the absence is not authorised and the holiday/leave of absence is taken any way, the case will be referred to the Education Support Service (ESS) who may issue a Penalty Notice for £120 (or £60 if paid within 21 days) to each parent for each child take out of school.

 Reporting an absence